OpenDDS/OpenDDS/docs/qt.md

     - MPC defaults to `QTDIR/include` if not defined.
     - This is supplied to the configure script using the `--qt-include` option and defaults to `/usr/include` or `/usr/include/qt5` in the configure script.
-This value is manulputed because the headers can be either location.
+This value is manipulated because the headers can be either location.
 This isn't an issue when using the configure script but should be noted if forgoing the configure script.
   - `QT5_BINDIR` environment variable is optional and points to the location